Can Homeowners Insurance Drop You?

 What to Do if Your Homeowners Insurance Provider Drops You

-Contact your insurer to understand the reason for cancellation.
+Contact your insurer to understand why you were canceled.
 The best home insurance providers will communicate the issue right away.

-In some cases, like missed payments or maintenance issues, you may be able to appeal the decision or request reinstatement by resolving the problem and providing documentation.
+In some cases, like missed payments or maintenance issues, you can appeal the decision or request reinstatement by fixing the problem and providing documentation.

 How to Get Homeowners Insurance After Being Dropped